 Footprint: The area enclosed within the external walls or periphery of a structure.
 For elevated structures trailers, and mobile homes the footprint shall mean the vertical projection of the external walls to the ground surface.

-Group home: A dwelling, operated under state regulations, that provides room and board for more than 6 individuals who, as a result of age, illness, handicap or some specialized program, require personalized services or supervised living arrangements in order to assure safety and comfort.

 Guyed tower: A telecommunication tower that is supported, in whole or in part by guy wires and ground.